-- Notes: 1.
-The memory range for which trace is output is the address on the system bus and not supported for the MMU or cache. - 2.
-In the memory range for output, do not specify the ranges that the user program has been downloaded or the user program accesses. - 3.
+Note that this address is on the system bus and not supported for the MMU or cache.

+- 2. In the memory range for output, do not specify the ranges that the user program has been downloaded or the user program accesses. - 3.
 The range for trace output must be 1 MB or less.